iRail/The-DataTank/README.md

 This is The DataTank Git repo.

-If you want to know more about installen The DataTank and using it, please visit http://thedatatank.org
+If you want to know more about installing The DataTank and using it, please visit http://thedatatank.org

 # Being a developer #